Save Ontario Shipwrecks: Mission

 Save Ontario Shipwrecks's mission is to study, preserve and promote an appreciation of Ontario's marine heritage.
 SOS believes in leaving artifacts where found as opposed to preservation in museum collection storage facilities.
 SOS, was formed in 1981 to change that mentality.
-“When diving really took off in the ’60s and ’70s, it was clear to preservationists that something needed to be done to prevent looting,” Michael Hill, president of SOS recalled.
+"When diving really took off in the '60s and '70s, it was clear to preservationists that something needed to be done to prevent looting," Michael Hill, president of SOS recalled.

 SOS studies Ontario's marine heritage through historical and archival research, oral histories, side scan surveys and underwater archaeological investigations.
 SOS preserves Ontario's marine heritage through mooring program, site monitoring and documentation activities.
 The mooring program seeks to minimize anchor damage on sites which are regularly being visited by sport divers.
 In 2005 SOS created the Dive To Preserve program (www.DiveToPreserve.org) which promotes Marine Heritage preservation through Low Impact diving, site stewardship, and reporting of site conditions.
 SOS promote an appreciation of Ontario's marine heritage through presentations to scuba training courses, public groups and dive clubs.
 SOS designs, produces and brings displays about marine heritage to underwater trade shows and conferences which highlight the need for all divers to use shipwreck sites responsibly and minimize the negative impact of their visit.
 SOS works with the diving tourism industry, from the standpoint of site preservation.
 SOS lobbies government to develop resource management initiatives which balance study, preservation and use.

 History

 SOS was incorporated in February 1981 with Rick Jackson, Andrew Garay and Gain Wong as the first directors.
 Save Ontario Shipwrecks (SOS)'s first Chapters were Save Ontario Shipwrecks-Toronto in Toronto, Niagara, Peterborough and Save Ontario Shipwrecks - Ottawa in Ottawa.
-Although SOS was originally centered in Toronto, it is currently centered Save Ontario Shipwrecks (SOS) in Blenheim, Ontario.
+Although SOS was originally centred in Toronto, it is currently centred Save Ontario Shipwrecks (SOS) in Blenheim, Ontario.
 SOS Ottawa Valley, Sault Ste Marie, Superior, London and Sudbury were formed in 1984.
 In 1985, SOS Quinte, and SOS Oshawa came on board, followed by Ohio in 1986.
 In 1986, Chapters formed in Windsor, Ingleside (which was closely affiliated with the Lost Villages Historical Society) and Thunder Bay.